Alex-CodeLab/productCat/README.md

 Usage:
 - make sure MySQL or MariaDB is correctly set up as DatabaseEngine
 - pip install django-mysql
+- pip install django-flat-json-widget
-- add 'django_mysql' to INSTALLED_APPS
+- add 'django_mysql' and 'flat_json_widget' to INSTALLED_APPS
 - add 'products' (this app) to INSTALLED_APPS
 - run migrations to create the Products table